ramiy/Charitable/readme.txt

 Need to set a fundraising goal?
 No problem.

 Running a time-sensitive campaign?
 Set an end date for your campaign and give it a sense of urgency.

+= Easy to use =

+Install, activate and create your first fundraising campaign in less than 5 minutes.
+With Charitable, adding campaigns is a straightforward, intuitive process.
+Less time setting up campaigns means more time for you to raise awareness for your campaign.

 = Skip the transaction fees =